Frank Boucher: Hockey career

 While in Lethbridge working with the Mounties, Boucher played for the Lethbridge Vets along with Mountie teams he organized.
 After a year working in Banff, Alberta, Frank returned home to play for the Ottawa Senators for the 1921–22 season, where he would play with his brother George.
 Because he had played senior hockey out west, his playing rights belonged to the PCHA, but he was allowed to play the season for Ottawa on condition he then play for the Vancouver Maroons in following seasons.
-In a twist of fate, he joined the Stanley Cup champions but the Senators lost the NHL title that year to the Toronto St. Pats, who would defeat Vancouver in the Stanley Cup Final.
+In a twist of fate, he joined the Stanley Cup champions but the Senators lost the NHL title that year to the Toronto St. Pats, who would defeat Vancouver in the Stanley Cup Finals.

 Boucher played for the Maroons until 1926.
-The Maroons would play in the 1923 Stanley Cup Final against the Senators, losing 3-2.
+The Maroons would play in the 1923 Stanley Cup Finals against the Senators, losing 3-2.
 His brother George still played for the Senators.
 That series also featured brothers Cy and Corbett Denneny playing against each other, marking the first time two different sets of brothers faced each other in an NHL or Big Four championship series.